Exercise Intensity & Energy Source

 Energy is primarily supplied from two sources:

 During exercise, we use a combination of these energy sources.
-At a high intensity the main source of energy is carbohydrate and at a low intensity fat is the predominate source.
-As there is a limit to the amount of carbohydrate that can be stored in the muscles, high intensity work can only be sustained for short periods.
-We have large stores of fat so low intensity work can be maintained for long periods.
+At a high-intensity, the primary energy source is the carbohydrate and at a low-intensity fat is the predominant source.
+As there is a limit to the amount of carbohydrate that can be stored in the muscles, high-intensity work can only be sustained for short periods.
+We have large fat stores to maintain low-intensity work for long periods.

 Intensity and Energy Source